 In my very first week of university, as an interminably hungover and generally quite misguided archaeology student, I was bundled onto a bus with about 50 other students and ferried off around the area that used to be known as Wessex on a field trip into the past.

 A fortnight ago I finished my final exam on that course, and had been looking for a way to celebrate that didn't involve drinking shit beer at the same pub I go to literally every week.
-Conveniently, this past weekend, the summer solstice rolled around.
-Traditionally, this is a day where lots of people go to Stonehenge to watch the sunrise, get really fucked, sober up a bit, fall asleep, wake up to see the sunrise and then go home.
+This past weekend, the summer solstice rolled around.
+Traditionally, this is a day where lots of people go to Stonehenge to watch the sunrise, get really fucked, sober up a bit, fall asleep, wake up to see a bit of the sunrise, and then go home.

 So struck a dilemma: when I was done tottering around that hill three years ago, I can honestly say I thought that was the last time I would be anywhere near a miserable, 5,000-year-old collection of boulders.
 But, I figured, by going back to the place it all began, maybe I'd have the opportunity to round off those three years in one full cathartic swoop.
-The celebration of the cycles of nature at the solstice aligns with the cycles of my life, and by returning to the Henge I could mark the end of that chapter and the beginning of the next.
+The celebration of the cycles of nature at the solstice aligns with the cycles of my life, and by opening my results at the Henge I can mark the end of that chapter and the beginning of the next.
 Or something.